NeuralVFX/self-attention-gan/README.md

 `THIS IS STILL IN PROGRESS, NOT READY TO CLONE`

-This is an attempt to build a SaGan, a Gan which used spectral norm and attention layers in both the discriminator and generator.
+This is an attempt to build a SaGan, basically a Gan using Spectral Norm and Attention Layers in both the discriminator and generator.